sandeep026/casuno/README.md

 Limitation
 1. hessian operator needs more testing

+The code was was test on a windows machine.
+Added 'chcp 65001' for unicode support in command line for my machine.
+Remove this line if this causes any errors.

 **This is an early stage prototype code and has not been throughly tested.**
 Happy to make changes to improve reliability of the code.